Risk Appetite Statement

 We recognise effective risk management considers not just threats but also opportunities.
 So, our approach to risk is to seek the right opportunities and, where possible, minimise threats.
 By encouraging managed risk taking, and considering all of the available options we seek a balance between caution and innovation.

 Our risk appetite reflects our current position; encouraging managed risk taking for minor to moderate level risks, but controlling more closely those risks that come further up the scale.
 Our appetite for risk will vary over time depending on our ambitions and priorities and the environment we work in.

 Beyond our risk appetite is our risk tolerance.
 This sets the level of risk that is unacceptable, whatever opportunities might follow.
 In such instances we will aim to reduce the risk to a level that is within our appetite.

 We illustrate our risk appetite and tolerance in the matrix below.
 The RED> shaded area represents the outer limit of our risk appetite, and the BLACK area indicates the tolerance.
-As a Council we are not willing to take risks that have significant negative consequences on the achievement of our objectives.
+As a Council we are not willing to take risks that will cause a significant negative consequence for our objectives.